Jwsonic/D2HeroKeys/README.md

-# D2HeroKeys
+# D2HeroKeys - TheCore-Config-Engine Compatible Edition (Super compact keybinds)
 An implementation for per-hero keybindings in Dota 2.
+This has been modified to be compatible with /u/loopuleasa's super-compact-keybinds layout, by copying over the top of it, and is also compatible with the triple layout switches of TheCore-Config-Engine, by copying across the last several lines of each of the provided files.

 ## How to Use
-- Copy the hk_aliases, hk_binds and hk_logic folders to: `steam/steamapps/common/dota 2 beta/game/dota/cfg/` (For Reborn), or `steam/steamapps/common/dota 2 beta/dota/cfg/` (For Legacy Client).
+- Copy the hk_aliases, hk_binds, hk_logic and dota2_gameplay_mode folders to: `steam/steamapps/common/dota 2 beta/game/dota/cfg/` (For Reborn), or `steam/steamapps/common/dota 2 beta/dota/cfg/` (For Legacy Client).
+  - The dota2_gameplay_mode folder should be merged with the existing folder, as it changes the parts of the script that modify custom hero bind interactions
+    - **IF YOU HAVE ANY CUSTOM BINDS IN THAT FOLDER, ONLY COPY THE LAST SECTION FROM EACH OF THE PROVIDED FILES THAT DEALS WITH THE CURRENT HERO.** This will replace the last line or so in each of the respective files.
+    - The modification to the dota2_functions_active.cfg file is not necessary, though removes unnecessary aliases from being set.
-- Add any changes to your keybinds in the respective hero's .cfg file in the hk_binds folder
+- Add any custom hero keybinds in the respective hero's .cfg files in the hk_binds folder
-- Add a line to you autoexec.cfg file from the provided autoexec.cfg file that binds a key to start the hero selection script.
+- Replace the existing autoexec.cfg file with the one provided
-- Set up your autoexec.cfg file to bind your default keys
   - Look at the README.md file in the hk_binds folder for more information on keybinding
-- Remove any in-game binds
+- Remove any in-game binds (probably should have done this already, if you're using this config)
 - Enter a practice lobby to test your binds to make sure that they work.

 ## Issues